 The health and safety of every student at SAE Institute is of utmost importance.
-SAE Institute recognizes that students who have been drinking or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to Sexual Misconduct, occurs may be hesitant to report such incidents or participate in an investigation or adjudication of Sexual Misconduct due to fear of potential consequences for their own conduct.
+SAE Institute recognizes that students who have been drinking or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to Sexual Misconduct, occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
 SAE Institute strongly encourages students to report Sexual Misconduct to SAE Institute officials.
-A Covered Party acting in good faith who discloses any incident of Sexual Misconduct to SAE Institute's officials or law enforcement or participates in any investigation or adjudication of Sexual Misconduct to soft will not be subject to action for violations of SAE Institute's alcohol or drug use policies occurring at or near the time of the commission of the Sexual Misconduct.
+A Covered Party acting in good faith who discloses any incident of Sexual Misconduct to SAE Institute's officials or law enforcement will not be subject to action for violations of SAE Institute's alcohol or drug use policies occurring at or near the time of the commission of the Sexual Misconduct.